Northampton prop Manny Iyogun

 He paid tribute to coach Alex Codling, who’s helped him on his upward trajectory.

-Last month the Madrid-born forward was called up for his Premiership debut off the bench at Leicester.
+Last month the Madrid-born forward was called up for his Premiership debut off the bench at

-“After the Bristol game there'd been a few injuries and my agent joked that I was in,” he said.
-“But the next day, ‘Boydy' called me in and asked if I was ready.
-I sat there, probably a bit underweight after lockdown, but I replied: “Yes, I'm ready to give it a go.”
+“After the game there’d been a few injuries and my agent joked that I was in,” he said.
+“But the next day, ‘Boydy’ called me in and asked if I was ready.
+I sat there, probably a bit underweight after lockdown, but I replied: “Yes, I’m ready to give it a go.”

 “He said if I felt confident, then he was confident.
 The rest is history.
 I really enjoyed my first hit-out even though it was an unfortunate result.”